frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

-# Blender: Making topograpich relief beautiful
+# Blender: Making topographic relief beautiful

 ![](images/Blender_____.png)

 ## What are we doing?
-Blender is a high powered, opensource 3D animation software that we can use for rendering digital elevation models for amazing relief cartography and scene building.
-The UI for Blender is overwhelming (SO MANY THINGS!), but step through this tutorial to find the bits you need for topographic rendering.
+Blender is a complex, opensource 3D animation software that we can use for rendering digital elevation models for beautiful relief cartography and scene building.
+The advantage of Blender is it’s built for flexible light simulation so we can create more realistic visuals on our landscape within this software relative to GIS platforms.

+The UI for Blender is overwhelming (SO MANY THINGS!), but this tutorial is meant to direct you to the bits you need for topographic rendering.

 ## This exercise follows an excellent and more detailed tutorial by Daniel Huffman, but I've pulled out the skeleton of his workflow and updated the visuals with the 2.8 release UI and and nuances.
-For more in-depth discussion of what we're doing, please see his tutorial for 2.79 (He'll be updating for 2.8 soon!).
+For more in-depth discussion of what we're doing, please see his tutorial for 2.79 (He'll be updating for 2.8 soon!):

 What we'll do:

-- Tableau's automatic data classifications
-- Working with spreadsheet data (Excel)
+- Touch on prepping digital elevation data
+- Get oriented to Blender’s UI
-- Working with geospatial data and background maps
+- Build a mesh that we mold with our elevation data
+- Construct our “photography studio” to highlight our topography with our desired perspective
-- Final product: a project in Blender that will let us easily create a hillshade for any DEM we want!
+- Final product: a Blender file that will let us easily create a hillshade for any DEM we want!

 ## Set up